TEDxNagpur - Khushroo Poacha - SMS Now, A Life Depends on it

 0 people like this- -: Exercise and Your Brain - Sue Halpern

-August 14, 2008 (almost 5 years ago)Complete video at: http://fora.tv/2008/05/12/Sue_Halpern_Cant_Remember_What_I_Forgot Sue Halpern discusses research on neurogenesis - the creation of new brain cells - in adult human beings, and examines the effects of exercise on this process. ----- Memory problems may be as common as gray ha...
+August 14, 2008 (over 15 years ago)Complete video at: http://fora.tv/2008/05/12/Sue_Halpern_Cant_Remember_What_I_Forgot Sue Halpern discusses research on neurogenesis - the creation of new brain cells - in adult human beings, and examines the effects of exercise on this process. ----- Memory problems may be as common as gray ha...

 0 people like thisJack Horner: Building a Dinosaur From a Chicken